Shyan1943/p4/README.md

     ii.
 See step 13, to create `Review` models iii.
 See step 15, to create "C"RUD Route for Reviews

-### 24. Associating Dgs with Users
+### 24. Associating Dgs with User
     i.
 Inside "dgs/models.py", import `from django.contrib.auth.models import User` and the relationship to the Dg model ii. `python3 manage.py makemigrations` & `python3 manage.py migrate`
     iii.
 Inside "dgs/forms.py", add the relationship field to the Dgform (for testing purpose) iv.
 At browser, test creating a new post with an user
     v.
 Inside "dgs/views.py", modify create_dg view function vi.
-Inside "dgs/forms.py", remove the relationship field to the Dgform
+Inside "dgs/forms.py", remove the relationship field from the Dgform

+### 25. Create C"R"UD Route for One Dg_id & its details
+    i.
+Inside "dgs/views.py" add in a route function to view a dg's details ii.
+Create "dgs/details_dg.template.html" template
+    iii.
+Inside "dgs/urls.py", create details path, id & route name iv.
+Go "dg.template.html" to add link href to "view_dg_route"
+    v.
+Test browser.
+On all dgs page, you should able to click href to "dgs/details_dg.template.html" page

+### 26. Associating One Dg_id with reviews
+    i.
+Inside "reviews/views.py" :
+            * import `from dgs.models import Dg`
+            * go to "create_review" function, `dg = get_object_or_404(Dg, pk=dg_id)`
+            * process the saving of the review ii.
+Inside "reviews/urls.py" update the create_review_route and give it an id & name iii.
+Inside "reviews/forms.py", remove the "dg" relationship field from the Reviewform iv.
+Inside "reviews/create_review.template.html", pull the dg.title